konradmaciejczyk/integrated-library-system-django-app/README.md

 * &ensp;&ensp;[Ideas for further project development](#ideas)

 ## <a name="about-ils"></a>What are Integrated Library Systems (ILS)?
 Integrated Library System is a software used for a library to track items owned, orders made and patrons who have borrowed.
 An ILS usually is constituted of a relational database and software to interact with database.
 Such system are usually separated into two parts: one for patrons and one for staff.
-Usually such systems offer online catalog (OPAC) with the help of, patreons can search through library reources and place orders.
-It also allows staff to have control over item circulation and perfrom CRUD (*Create, Retrieve, Update, Delete*) operations on library database such as: register new patreons, edit personal data of existing ones, add new items to catalog and edit bibliographic descriptions of exisiting items.
+Usually such systems offer online catalog (OPAC) with the help of patreons can search through library resources and place orders.
+It also allows staff to have control over item circulation and perform CRUD (*Create, Retrieve, Update, Delete*) operations on library database such as: new patreons registering, editing personal data of existing ones, adding new items to catalog and editing bibliographic descriptions of items existing in database.

 ## <a name="online-demo"></a>Online demo version
-Live demo version hosted on Heroku is available [over here](https://online-library-catalog.herokuapp.com/).
+Live demo version hosted on pythonanywhere.com is available [over here](http://conradmac97.pythonanywhere.com/).
 **Note**: Hosted version is missing email notification.
-Also Heroku itself does not support file storage, so uploaded covers will be deleted once Heroku freezes the app due to longer inactivity.
-Also because of Heroku app freezing, first GET request can take a bit longer than usual (5 to 10 seconds).

 For the purpose of the demostration two account were made: